flokk.

 Christ Church Cathedral

 Walk over to Christ Church to explore one of Dublin's oldest buildings, dating back to 1030.
-The crypt is genuinely atmospheric and houses some surprising artifacts including a mummified cat and rat,
+The crypt is genuinely atmospheric and houses some surprising artifacts including a mummified cat and rat, which tends to delight children aged 6 and up.

 culture